servo/servo.org/_posts/2026-02-03-january-in-servo.md

 ## Web APIs

+We were accidentally persisting `SessionStorage` data beyond the current session, but this has been corrected (@arihant2math, #41326).

+Servo now plays OGG media inside `<audio>` elements (@jdm, #41789)!
+We disabled this feature many years ago due to bugs in [GStreamer](https://gstreamer.freedesktop.org/), our media playback engine, but those bugs have since been fixed.

+IndexedDB support continues to make progress.
+This month we gained improvements to connection queues (@gterzian, #41500, #42053) and request granularity (@gterzian, #41933).
+This work remains disabled behind the `dom_indexeddb_enabled` preference until more of the IndexedDB API is implemented.

+We now support non-`px` sizes for width and height attributes in `<svg>` elements (@rodio, #40761).

+Inactive documents will now correct reject fullscreen mode changes (@stevennovaryo, #42068).

 We've enabled support for the **navigator.sendBeacon** by default (@TimvdLippe, #41694); the `dom_navigator_sendbeacon_enabled` preference has been removed.
 As part of this work, we implemented the [`keepalive`](https://developer.mozilla.org/en-US/docs/Web/API/Request/keepalive) feature of the Request API (@TimvdLippe, #41457, @WaterWhisperer, #41811).

 That's not all for network-related improvements!
 Quota errors from the [`fetchLater`](https://developer.mozilla.org/en-US/docs/Web/API/Window/fetchLater) API provide more details (@TimvdLippe, #41665), and fetch response body promises now reject when invalid gzip content is encountered (@arayaryoma, #39438).
 Meanwhile, [`EventSource`](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) connections will no longer endlessly reconnect for permanent failures (@WaterWhisperer, #41651, #42137), and now use the correct `Last-Event-Id` header when reconnecting (@WaterWhisperer, #42103).
+Finally, Servo will create `PerformanceResourceTiming` entries for requests that returned unsuccessful responses (@bellau, #41804).

 There has been lots of work related to **navigating pages and loading iframes**.
 We process URL fragments more consistently when navigating via the `location` property (@TimvdLippe, #41805, #41834), and allow evaluating `javascript:` URLs when a document's domain has been modified (@jdm, #41969).
+XML documents loaded in an `<iframe>` will no longer inherit an encoding from the parent document (@simonwuelker, #41637).

 We're also made it possible to use `blob:` URLs from inside `about:blank` and `about:srcdoc` documents (@jdm, #41966, #42104).
 Finally, constructed documents (e.g. `new Document()`) now inherit the origin and domain of the document that created them (@TimvdLippe, #41780), and we implemented the new [`Origin`](https://html.spec.whatwg.org/multipage/#the-origin-interface) interface.